lokkelvin2/kepler.gl-offline/README.md

 - run `npm install mbtiles-server` and copy the node-modules folder to an offline computer
 - Download `kepler.gl-offline` and cd into `kepler.gl-offline/kepler.gl-demo-app`
 - run `npm install` and copy the node-modules folder to an offline computer
+- Cd into static_server and run `npm install` and copy the node-modules folder to an offline computer

 On the offline computer:
 - Copy over the downloaded osm data and tile sources